Prediction: If you’re a sausage lover who hasn’t tried chorizo, you’ll be running out to find some after reading this.

-Both are must-tries, but they’re importantly different.
-“Mexican style chorizo is actually raw meat that’s been heavily seasoned with dry chilies and aromatic spices like cinnamon and clove.
+Both Mexican and Spanish chorizo are must-tries, but they’re not total twinsies.
+“Mexican-style chorizo is actually raw meat that’s been heavily seasoned with dry chilies and aromatic spices like cinnamon and clove.
 Spanish chorizo is a hard sausage that’s been cured like a salami,” explains Sánchez.

-Mexican chorizo can be made from pork, beef, or even soy, and it’s so saturated with the flavors of those herbs and spices that it requires barely any manipulation to make it taste great.
+Mexican chorizo can be made from pork, beef, or even soy, and it’s so saturated with the flavors of herbs and spices that it requires barely any manipulation to make it taste great.
 “You will sometimes find special names like Longaniza, which describes a particular style of Mexican chorizo,” Sánchez adds.
 “They’re very regional.”

 “There’s really no wrong way to eat chorizo, but I like to make a taco with Mexican-style pork chorizo, grilled pineapple, some beautiful Mexican cheese, and tons of cilantro,” he says.
 “If I have Longaniza, it’s all about the eggs with some roasted chiles and onion.
 It makes for a perfect breakfast taco.”

-For Spanish chorizo, add it to a cheese plate or crisp it up in a pan and use it as a crispy, salty, crunchy element in a salad or cheesy dish (chorizo fondue, anyone?!)
+For Spanish chorizo, add it to a cheese plate or crisp it up in a pan and use it as a crispy, salty, crunchy element in a salad or cheesy dish (chorizo fondue, anyone?!).

 “One of my favorite ways to use chorizo is in a stuffing for Thanksgiving turkey.
 You can do traditional components of stuffing, such as cooked cornbread, but then amp it up with chorizo,” says Sánchez.
 “It’s great when you pair it with something that doesn’t have a lot of inherent flavor, like chicken or turkey.”

 A lighter, spicier take on surf and turf, this pasta pairs briny clams and Mexican chorizo sausage with fresh parsley, garlic, and a little vodka.
-Get our Linguine with Clams and Chorizo recipe.